LBMC/midr/README.md

 vol. 5, no 3, p.
 1752-1779.

 Given a list of peak calls in NarrowPeaks format and the corresponding peak
 call for the merged replicate.
-This tools compute and append a IDR column to
+This tool computes and appends a IDR column to
 NarrowPeaks files.

 optional arguments: